yapb/docs/docs/waypointing.rst

 The good news first: You don't have to set every single :blue:`Radius` manually, the editor will do much of the work for you!
 It will automatically calculate the :blue:`Radius` of a waypoint depending on the area around it.
 If the editor detects higher (~more than knee-high) obstacles like walls nearby, it will automatically adjust the :blue:`Radius` to reach up to the wall, not further.
 However, the maximum :blue:`Radius` is limited to 128 units.
 This means that even on a totally open plain, where the nearest obstacle is hundreds of distance units away, the :blue:`Radius` will not exceed 128.

-Now you might wonder "Well, if the editor does all this for me, why would I change radii by hand?"
+Now you might wonder "Well, if the editor does all this for me, why would I change radius by hand?"
 The answer is simple,the editor helps, but it isn't perfect, it cannot detect all kinds of obstacles (I can't go too much into detail here because all this is pretty much map-related).
 Anyway, you will see places where the radius cuts into an obstacle - it could be a very thin pillar, a fence, or even a solid-looking car that's parked in the streets... as I said, it depends on how the mapper built these elements.
 Another problem is not with walls, but with holes and cliffs, If there is no high obstacle, the editor will regard an area as clear and set a big radius, it doesn't care if right next to the waypoint there's a yawning abyss where bots will fall to death!
-So these are areas where you will have to keep a watchful eye on your radii and if necessary, change them by hand.
+So these are areas where you will have to keep a watchful eye on your radius and if necessary, change them by hand.
 In narrow corridors and especially around narrow doorways, you will see that even a small radius calculated by the editor doesn't make the bots navigate precisely enough.
 In such places, I strongly recommend lowering the radius to zero.
 In order to change the radius of a waypoint, bring up the waypoint menu and select "\ :green:`8.
 Set Radius`\ ".
 The following menu will appear:

 .. figure:: images/setradius_menu.png